JaimeLynSchatz/railsconf2015/notes/BeyondHogwarts.md

 Magica industries both large [slide: Thoughtworks University http://info.thoughtworks.com/ac-naand Enova's apprenticeships program https://www.enova.com/] and small [slide: iTrellis http://www.itrellis.com/] have already embarked on this path.
 There is still a terrible unbalance between the numbers of witches and wizards seeking out apprenticeships and those enabling them.

 We are poised at the brink of a new age in the wizarding world.
 By increasing the reach of our owls, enabling magical training beyond Hogwarts' walls and by expanding the reach and depth of apprenticeship programs, we are positioned to identify, reach and train the army of witches and wizards we will need to face the magical challenges ahead of us.
 I invite all of you to join me in this mission to reach out Beyond Hogwarts for the future of our magical world.

+With the threats and challenges looming on the horizon (privacy, security, power), we will need every single shining star and diamond in the rough, working together to both defend and guide us as we move forward.

 Thank you.